TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :code:`--add-drop-table` will make sure to include a DROP TABLE statement so any data is inserted in a fresh table.

-You can also drop the table content using the Extension Manager in the backend.
+You can also drop the table content using the `Extension Manager`:pn: in the backend.

 .. note::